dotse/tls-fed-auth/tls-fed-auth.md

 # Introduction

-This document describes the Federated TLS Authentication (FedTLS) protocol, enabling secure machine-to-machine communication within a federation.
+This document describes the Federated TLS Authentication (FedTLS) framework, enabling secure machine-to-machine communication within a federation.
 Both the client and server undergo mutual TLS authentication (as defined in [@!RFC8446]), establishing a robust foundation of trust.
 This trust relies on a central trust anchor held and published by the federation, acting as a trusted third party connecting distinct trust domains under a common set of policies and standards.

 A crucial aspect of FedTLS is the necessity for federation members to fully trust the federation operator.
 This trust is fundamental to the framework's design, as the federation operator is responsible for managing the central trust anchor, vetting members, and ensuring the integrity of the metadata used within the federation.